-Note, though, that again a situation like Europa around Jupiter would evade these problems.
+Note, though, that again a situation like Europa around Jupiter would evade these problems (recally that Europa is one of Jupiter's moons, and that is probably has a liquid water ocean beneath its ice layer).
 Therefore, once more, I think that this restriction is not necessarily as bad as some people have thought.

 Our last restriction related to the host star is that it would be most stable for the star to be single rather than a binary.
-Roughly two-thirds of stars are in binaries (meaning that for every single star there is a binary; the two in the binary versus the one in the single mean two-thirds are in binaries).
+Roughly two-thirds of stars like our Sun are in binaries (meaning that for every single star there is a binary; the two in the binary versus the one in the single mean two-thirds are in binaries).
 That's great, but many of the orbits in which you might place planets are therefore unstable.
 These are the orbits in which the planet is a distance from the binary center that is less than two to three times the binary orbital radius, and is a comparable distance from both stars.
 Basically, the varying gravitational field the planet would experience would be enough to kick it into empty space.
 A planet can be in a stable orbit around a binary if it is far enough away (several times the binary orbital radius), or if it is much closer to one star than to the other.
 Therefore, there are possibilities, but it is tougher than for a single star.